Weekly Torah portion: Alternative triennial cycle

 In ancient times some Jewish communities practiced a triennial cycle of readings.
 In the 19th and 20th centuries, many congregations in the Reform and Conservative Jewish movements implemented an alternative triennial cycle in which only one-third of each weekly parashah was read in a given year; and this pattern continues.
 The parashot read are still consistent with the annual cycle, but the entire Torah is completed over three years.
 Orthodox Judaism does not follow this practice.

 Differences between Israel and the diaspora

 Due to different lengths of holidays in Israel and the Diaspora, the portion that is read on a particular week will sometimes not be the same inside and outside Israel.
+This only occurs when a Diaspora holiday—which are one day longer than those in Israel—extends into Shabbat.

 Differences between communities

 While the Parshyot divisions are fairly standardized, there are various communities with differing parsha divisions.
 For example, many Yemenites combine Korach with the first half of Chukat and the second half of Chukat ("Vayis'u mi-kadesh") with Balak instead of combining Matot and Masei, and some Syrian communities combine Korach and Chukat instead of Matot and Masei.
 In Provence and Tunisia, Mishpatim and Im Kesef Talveh were occasionally divided so that Matot and Masei would always be read together.